 - check the pressure of your tyres regularly to make sure they’re at the right level

 4. Cancel unnecessary subscriptions

-It’s easy to sign up to different online services and then forget about them.
-These could be costing you money every month.
+Whether it’s fitness apps, TV or magazine subscriptions, it’s easy to sign up to different services and then forget about them.

 Take a look at your transactions and make a list of all the subscription services you’re paying for.